holepunchto/pear-docs/hp-docs/README.md

 ## Helpers

-Helper modules can be used together with the building blocks to create cutting-edge peer-to-peer tools and applications.
+Helper modules can be used together with the building blocks to create cutting-edge P2P tools and applications.

 1. [corestore.md](helpers/corestore.md "mention"): A Hypercore factory designed to facilitate the management of sizable named Hypercore collections.
 2. [localdrive.md](helpers/localdrive.md "mention"): A file system interoperable with Hyperdrive.
 3. [mirrordrive.md](helpers/mirrordrive.md "mention"): Mirror a [hyperdrive.md](building-blocks/hyperdrive.md "mention") or a [localdrive.md](helpers/localdrive.md "mention") into another one.
 4. [secretstream.md](helpers/secretstream.md "mention"): SecretStream is used to securely create connections between two peers in Hyperswarm.
 5. [compact-encoding.md](helpers/compact-encoding.md "mention"): A series of binary encoding schemes for building fast and small parsers and serializers.
-Pears use this in Keet to store chat messages and in Hypercore's replication protocol.
+Holepunch use this in Keet to store chat messages and in Hypercore's replication protocol.
 6. [protomux.md](helpers/protomux.md "mention"): Multiplex multiple message oriented protocols over a stream.

 ## Tools built using Holepunch